StuartsProjects/SX1280/Ranging Calibration.md

 ## Ranging Calibration

-The ranging function needs a caibration value which changes according to the spreading factor used, SF5 to SF10 is supported, and the hardware in use.
+The ranging function needs a calibration value which changes according to the spreading factor used, SF5 to SF10 is supported, and the hardware in use.

 There is a fixed time that it takes the ranging packet exchange to start, be transmitted, received by the remote device the reply sent and the reply processed.
 This fixed time is static and should be the same no matter how far apart the initiation and receiver are.